segfaultcoder/point/README.md

 # point
-An easy to use, 2D/3D, GPU-accelerated engine based on SFML.
+point is an easy to use, 2D/3D, GPU-accelerated engine based on SFML.

+## Why C?

+I chose C because it is the language I'm most used to, and also because it is faster than other languages like C#, Java, etc.

+## How do I build a program with it?

+That's easy!
+You only need to install libcsfml-dev, copy the library to your proyect and run this command on your terminal:

+` $ gcc -lcsfml-graphics -lcsfml-window -lcsfml-system main.c -o main `